Indian IT sector abstract architecture

 Sustained growth here confirms that a firm is successfully deploying internal AI leverage, licensing proprietary platforms, and executing a non-linear economic model.
 If stagnant, the firm is trapped in low-value staff augmentation.

-PRICING POWER INDICATOR
+PRICING POWER SIGNAL

 Fixed-Price vs. T&M Mix